Johnny Marr: Style and influences

+Citing producer Phil Spector as an influence, Marr said, "I like the idea of records, even those with plenty of space, that sound 'symphonic'.
+I like the idea of all the players merging into one atmosphere".
+Marr was also influenced by Rory Gallagher, Pete Townshend of the Who, Jimi Hendrix, John McGeoch of Magazine and Siouxsie and the Banshees, and John McLaughlin, who he called "the greatest guitar player that's ever lived".
 When forming the Smiths, the Velvet Underground was a key influence, along with Keith Richards of the Rolling Stones.
 Marc Bolan of T. Rex also had a strong impact on him because of the groove and the sound that put the listener in a daze.
-Talking about his instrument, he explained : "I try to think about the guitar along the spectrum of James Williamson, who was in the Stooges during the Raw Power era, on the one hand to John McLaughlin and his solo record, My Goal's Beyond.
+He explained, "I try to think about the guitar along the spectrum of James Williamson, who was in the Stooges during the Raw Power era, on the one hand to John McLaughlin and his solo record, My Goal's Beyond.
 I like all the spectrum in between, and that might be – and is – Richard Lloyd of Television, John McGeoch from Siouxsie and the Banshees, Nile Rodgers.
 To me these people are magicians and artists."